cxxzcc/myNotes/ds/data analysis.md

 c) In PDI, there is a dialog to define a database connection.
 In which other tools have you seen a similar dialog?
 What was the purpose of defining a database connection in those other tools?

 Schema Workbench
-(to connect to the data warehouse tables that are needed to define the OLAP cube),
+(connect data warehouse tables to define the OLAP cube),

-Pentaho Server (to connect to the data warehouse in order to run MDX queries)
+Pentaho Server (connect data warehouse to run MDX queries)

-Report Designer (to connect to a database/data warehouse in order to run SQL or MDX queries to generate a report).
+Report Designer (connect database/data warehouse to run SQL/MDX to generate a report).
 # 3
 Suppose you are building a transformation to detect approximate duplicate records in a database table with customers (first name, last name, e-mail, phone).